HeatherRemacle/exchangelabops/plays/play7.md

   -	UX review
 - Industry Analysis
 - Review the corporate product inventory (look for new opportunities)
-- [US Department of Defense](http://acqnotes.com/acqnote/careerfields/life-cycle-sustainment-plan-lcsp) LCSP (as an example).
+- [US Department of Defense](http://acqnotes.com/acqnote/careerfields/life-cycle-sustainment-plan-lcsp) LCSP (as an example)

 <br/>
 [Back to the Top](#)